OutSystems/docs-product/src/setup/intro.md

 ## Offline Installation { #offline-installation }

-To perform a fully offline installation you should download some binaries beforehand so that the Platform Server installation package can [automatically install most of the prerequisites](#prerequisites).
+To perform a fully offline installation you should download some binaries beforehand so that the installation package can [automatically install most of the prerequisites](#prerequisites).

 Do the following:

-1. Create a folder named `bin` at the same folder level as the Platform Server installation package.
+1. Create a folder named `bin` to place the required Microsoft installers:

+    * For the **Platform Server** offline installation, create the `bin` folder at the same folder level as the Platform Server installation package.

+    * For the **LifeTime Management Console** offline installation, create the `bin` folder inside the Platfor Server installation path.
+The default path is `C:\Program Files\OutSystems\Platform Server`, but you can use a different one.

 1. Download and place the required Microsoft installers in the `bin` folder.